 In this country we have artisans and technicians of the very first order, well endowed in ancient know-how.
 Competition from Asia has seriously decimated the profession; the opportunity to revive and make work the last remaining French ceramists excited me to no end.

-«You want to make a ceramic?!!» asked the dumbfounded friend Corda. «You don’t know what you are getting yourself into!!
+«You don’t know what you are getting yourself into!!
 A ceramic, that’s really great, but the procedure is full of pitfalls, it’s very long and complicated.
 Your piece, you will see it finished in a year.
 No less».

 He was right.
 Between the moment I ran the first fistful of clay between my fingers and the time I held a glazed piece in my hands, a year had passed.